1971–72 Northern Rugby Football League season

 The 1971–72 Northern Rugby Football League season was the 77th season of rugby league football.
 This season saw the entry of rugby league's first sponsors: Joshua Tetley and John Player.

 Season summary

-This season saw the introduction of the League Cup competition as a major secondary competition to the Challenge Cup.
-Due to sponsorship it was never commonly known as the League Cup.
+This season saw the introduction of a new knock-out competition, the Player's No.6 Trophy, as a major secondary competition to the Challenge Cup.
 It began in this year as the Player's No.6 Trophy and finished up as the Regal Trophy before being abandoned after 1995-96 when the sport switched to summer.

-Leeds won their third Championship when they beat St. Helens 9-5 in the Championship Final.
+Leeds won their third Championship when they beat St. Helens 9–5 in the Championship Final.
 Leeds also finished the regular season as league leaders.

-The Challenge Cup winners were St. Helens who beat Leeds 16-13 in the final.
+The Challenge Cup winners were St. Helens who beat Leeds 16–13 in the final.